The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 We do well also to note here that the office of Christian Apostle is prophetic in so far as the catalyst role includes the prophetic mandate of announcing the gospel to both the Jews (Acts 2,14ff) and gentiles respectively (1Corinthians14,37).

 It wasn't until Pope Damasus I between 366-384 AD that the Roman church claimed the bishop of Rome as the successor to Peter, and worked up the overwrought theology of Roman Primacy based on Peter's confession of faith at Matthew 16,19 (Ellis L. Knox "The Papacy").
-This "primacy" was at best based on unbiblical Roman priestly Tradition and the unambiguous political pre-eminance of Rome.
+This "primacy" was at best based on unbiblical Roman state priesthood tradition and the unambiguous political pre-eminance of Rome.

-In other words, we believe "Peter" (is there any proof he even got to Rome?) and His claimed successors became the perceived CEOs of a Western based church not because of God's word or Spirit (Ephesians 4,11 names no universal apostle, or pastor), but because Rome was the most powerful city in its empire, and Tradition claims, without proof, that he was martyred there.
-Thereby, the office and primacy of Peter was created by man's word, and thereafter the Vatican political system managed succession the primacy that they themselves created.
+In other words, we believe "Peter" (is there any proof he even got to Rome?) and His claimed successors became the perceived CEOs of a Western based church not because of God's word or Spirit (Ephesians 4,11 names no universal apostle, or pastor), but because Rome was the most powerful city in its own empire, and Tradition with a capital "T" claims, without proof, that he was martyred there.
+Thereby, the office and primacy of Peter was created by man's word, and thereafter the Vatican's unified political-religious system managed the succession and the primacy of an office they themselves created from the tradition that the Roman emperor was both imperial Caesar and high priest, Pontifex Maximus as well.

 The Prophet Alive And Well In All Ages Speaks The Eternal Priorities Of The God Of Israel